jvalenzuela/l5x/README.txt

 The top-level project contains tag scope objects, such as controller or programs, which provide access to their respective tags.
 Indexing a scope object with a tag's name will return a tag object providing access to the various properties of the tag.
-A list of tag names can also be acquired from a scope's names attribute.
+An iterable of tag names can also be acquired from a scope's names attribute.

 ::